 Many games that were popular and successful five years ago, would go mostly unnoticed today.
 More skills are needed to make a game stand out from its competitors, and this is why I believe that learning shaders is so important.

 Shaders are the paintbrushes developers use to render graphics.
 The look and aesthetic of many iconic games, such as Journey, Antichamber and No Man’s Sky, was made possible only by the clever use of shaders.

 Whether you are a new developer wanting to make games, or a veteran of the industry, learning how to write shaders can make the difference.
 This unusual tutorial pays homage to some of the best online content creators that you should know if you want to start your journey into shader coding.

-Recently, Lindsey started writing shader tutorials on her blog.
-Her writing is perfect for beginners, and she is covering some of the basic techniques that every shader programmer should know.
+Recently, Linden started writing shader tutorials on his blog.
+His writing is perfect for beginners, and he is covering some of the basic techniques that every shader programmer should know.

 Many programmers who specialise in writing shaders often fail to present their work in the most effective way.
 This is definitely not the case of MinionsArt, who knows how to deliver.

 She often posts GIF-sized tutorials which beautifully showcase her skills.
 A basic knowledge of how shaders work is needed to follow her tutorials effectively, but I promise it will be worth it.

 Daniel Moran is the lovely gentleman behind Makin’ Stuff Look Good.
 On top of having one of the catchiest intros you’ll ever see on a YouTube tutorial, he’s also a very skilled developer.